Asset management

 Parks |

-Park assets represent 1.5% of the total value of all city assets.
-This includes 2 major parks and 136 neighbourhood parks.
-Value and conditions
+Park assets includes 2 major parks and 142 neighbourhood parks.

 |